Are Psoriasis, Stress, And Anxiety Linked?

 How To Treat Psoriasis

 Treatments may include topical treatments like ointments, creams, and moisturizers.
-A doctor can proscribe many of these treatments, while others are available over the counter.
+A doctor can prescribe many of these treatments, while others are available over the counter.
 Phototherapy, during which the body is subjected to light therapy to slow the growth of skin cells involved in psoriasis.
 Other treatments include oral medication, vitamin A, and alternative treatments such as turmeric supplements, acupuncture, and meditation.
 Psoriasis may also be mitigated by lifestyle changes, including the treatment of stress and anxiety.

 How To Treat Stress And Anxiety